 First, let’s start with simple tips.

-1. Rearrange Your Furniture
+1. Rearrange the Furniture

 The very first thing you should do is to take a look at your baby’s room.
 Does it have any furniture in it, apart from the crib?
 Are there any stuffed animals or other toys in the room?
-If the answer is NO, then you’ve got some rearranging to do!
+If the answer is no, then you’ve got some rearranging to do!

 - Add a shelf or two, and put as many stuffed animals on it as you can.
 Your baby won’t mind the colorful toys in the least.